t4niha/Trend-Finder/README.md

 1. preprocessing.py
 Contains the main function named clean_post(text)
-This function processes a single social media post and returns the cleaned version of the text.
+This function processes a single social media post and returns the cleaned text.

 2. clean_dataset.py
 This script applies the preprocessing function to all JSON datasets in the data folder and generates cleaned versions of the datasets.